IntelRealSense/librealsense/doc/installation.md

 **Note:** This backend has been deprecated on Linux.

 The libuvc backend requires that the default linux uvcvideo.ko driver be unloaded before libusb can touch the device.
-This is because uvcvideo will own a UVC device the moment is is plugged in; user-space applications do not have permission to access the devie handle.
-See below regarding the udev rule workaround.
+This is because uvcvideo will 'own' a UVC device the moment is is plugged in (user-space applications do not have permission to access the devuce handle).
+Follow the instructions below to install the udev permissions script.

 The libuvc backend has known incompatibilities with some versions of SR300 and R200 firmware (1.0.71.xx series of firmwares are problematic).